What Can Cause Eczema? How to Treat Eczema in Toddlers?

 - Air: Toddlers are active, which can cause an accumulation of sweat and moisture on the skin, leading to rashes.
 Thus, tight clothing should be avoided and loose cotton clothing should be preferred for your child, which will allow passage of air.

 - No scratching: Scratching can arise from dry and flaky skin, which is why moisturizing is mandatory.
 But scratching can make the skin sore, which can aggravate the condition even more.
 So use soft sheets on your child’s bed, which will avoid any discomfort and soothe the itchy spots from time to time by applying moisturizer frequently.

-Despite trying out all of these tips, if the rashes still persists, you need to consult a dermatologist immediately.
+Despite trying out all of these tips, if the rashes still persist, you need to consult a dermatologist immediately.
 Certain allergens can lead to this skin condition, which is why you must avoid feeding your child certain foods, which consists of these allergens.
 Application of sunscreen on your child’s exposed body parts before he/she steps out of the house is necessary as heat can aggravate the rashes.
 Follow these steps in eradicating eczema quickly.

 | Oct 01, 2018

 very useful tips . thanks for sharing.

 | Jul 19, 2018